 - The author must submit the review results for the paper assigned to them within a stipulated time period.

-- The review results must clearly mention the changes expected and the strengths and shortcomings noticed.
+- The review results must clearly mention the changes expected and the strengths and shortcomings noticed while maintaining a respectful of the author.

-- Any accepted paper will be published provided the author has turned in the review for the paper assigned to them.
+- Any accepted paper will be published provided the author has turned in an acceptable review for the papers assigned to them.

 - The author must submit the copyright agreement form.

-Workload: Over 40 manuscript submissions are expected each year.
-Based on past record, we are hoping that each reviewer would be able to review between 1-3 papers.
+Over 40 manuscript submissions are expected each year.
+Based on past records, we are hoping that each reviewer would be able to review between 2-3 papers.
 Of course, some people may be able to volunteer to read more and some people do less.
 We appreciate any help that we can get, and you will be acknowledged as a PanSIG journal reviewer in the volume.

 More details about the Peer Review process